 If you can rule out all of the above issues, continue troubleshooting below.

-Repeated error 30003 results on undelivered messages sent from long codes (regular phone numbers) could be caused by carrier filtering, particularly in the US and Canada.
+Repeated error 30003 results on undelivered messages sent from long codes (regular phone numbers) could also be caused by carrier filtering, particularly in the US and Canada.

 Twilio displays filtered messages with error 30007 whenever possible, however in some cases we may receive an ambiguous error code from the carrier on filtered messages.
 For more details, including potential workarounds, please see our article How Does Carrier Filtering Work?